 To diagnose atrial fibrillation, your doctor will likely do an EKG first to record your heart’s electrical activity.
+Data from a pacemaker or implanted defibrillator may also be helpful.
 If the diagnosis is unclear from the EKG or your doctor would like more information, your doctor may order additional testing:

 Your doctor may order other tests to record abnormal heart rhythms that happen under specific conditions or outside of the clinic, confirm whether you have atrial fibrillation or another arrhythmia, and figure out which treatment is best.
 These tests may include:

-Atrial fibrillation is treated with lifestyle changes, medicines, procedures, and surgery to help prevent blood clots, slow your heart beat, or restore your heart’s normal rhythm.
+Atrial fibrillation is treated with lifestyle changes, medicines, and procedures, including surgery, to help prevent blood clots, slow your heart beat, or restore your heart’s normal rhythm.